R3P41RM4N/R3c0nB3AR/FOR BEN.md

 One of my friends suggested using a wordpress app, nuclei, and maybe something else for a common web application as well.
 I'm just spitballing here.

+"fx — Today at 4:31 PM
+Give it a Wordpress app that has xmlrpc enabled (default) I think."

 From my perspective initial release criteria would look something like this:
   1. Port Enumeration